Elms College Data & Information Overview

 Student Loan Debt

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
-At Elms College, approximately 93% of students took out student loans averaging $10,633 a year.
-That adds up to $42,532 over four years for those students.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
+At Elms College, approximately 84% of students took out student loans averaging $8,552 a year.
+That adds up to $34,208 over four years for those students.

 The student loan default rate at Elms College is 6.4%.
 Although this is lower than the national default rate of 10.1%, you'll still want to keep this in mind when taking out student loans.

-How Much Money Do Elms College Graduates Make?bachelor's degree recipients from Elms College make around $46,200 per year during the early years of their employment.
+How Much Money Do Elms College Graduates Make?students who graduate with a bachelor's degree from Elms College make about $46,200 a year during their first few years of employment after graduation.
 That's great news for Elms College students since it is 16% more than the average college graduate's salary of $39,802 per year.

 Contact details for Elms College are given below.